FactorySimPy/FactorySimPy/docs/basic_components.md

 3. Unpacks the items from the pallet and pushes each item to an outgoing edge, one by one, using the `out_edge_selection` policy.
 4. After all items are pushed, the empty container itself is pushed to an outgoing edge.
 5. If `blocking` is True, the split waits for the outgoing edge to accept each item; if `blocking` is False, items are discarded if the outgoing edge is full.

+To select an outgoing edge and incoming edge, worker thread uses the method specified in `out_edge_selection` and `in_edge_selection` parameters.
+User can also provide a custom python function or a generator function instance to these parameters.
+User-provided function should return or yield an edge index.
+If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
+This is illustrated in the examples shown below.
+Various options available in the package for `in_edge_selection` and `out_edge_selection` include:

+- "RANDOM": Selects a random out edge.
+- "FIRST": Selects the first out edge.
+- "LAST": Selects the last out edge.
+- "ROUND_ROBIN": Selects out edges in a round-robin manner.
+- "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

 **States**